tschortsch/nadiaundmartinheiraten/README.md

 # nadiaundmartinheiraten
-Website for the wedding of Nadia &amp; Martin
+Just a redirect to www.nadiaundmartinheiraten.ch (because Heroku doesn't allow DNS A Records on the root of a domain)